matthewpipie/google-workload-traces-v2-to-champsim/README.md

 Each core tends to behave fairly differently, i.e. threads are not randomly multiplexed onto cores.
 Sampling only a subset of the cores to simulate in ChampSim is a bad idea, as is scheduling onto a different number of cores than Google recommends.

+If you want to do multicore simulations, read the above statements carefully.
+ChampSim does not model multithreading within a process.
+You can run multiple cores of `arizona` in the same, multicore instance of ChampSim, but they will not share data, and it will be as if any other workload is running on that second core.

 The expected output IPC is low: less than 1 on every workload except `arizona`.
 Good luck.

 # Credits